devdatalab/paper-anr-mobility-india/README.md

 Bottom half mobility is the expected education rank of a son born to a father in the bottom 50% of the father education distribution (of the son's birth cohort).

-Replication data can be found at this [dropbox link](https://www.dropbox.com/s/hhtts5hdyuc18bw/mobility_packet.zip?dl=0); [replication instructions](https://github.com/devdatalab/paper-anr-mobility-india/tree/repl#replication-instructions-for-asher-novosad-and-rafkin-2022) are at the bottom of this document.
+Replication data can be found at this [Google Drive link](https://drive.google.com/file/d/1LE7ozFGZwkIk0V38iwIDqH5SAi56T1A8/view?usp=sharing); [replication instructions](https://github.com/devdatalab/paper-anr-mobility-india/tree/repl#replication-instructions-for-asher-novosad-and-rafkin-2022) are at the bottom of this document.

 ## Calculating measures of mobility using ANR2020 (Stata)